 Key points for selected construction professional and associate professional occupations

-- In 2013, there were approximately 19,000 persons employed in the selected construction professional and associate professional occupations, representing 1% of Ireland's workforce
+- In 2014, there were approximately 19,000 persons employed in the selected construction professional and associate professional occupations, representing 1% of total national employment (Figure 9.9.1)

-- Almost 60% of employment was concentrated in professional, scientific and technical activities (mostly in architectural and engineering activities), while a further 12% was in construction
+- Just over 60% of overall employment was concentrated in professional, scientific and technical activities (mostly architectural and engineering activities), a further 15% was in public administration and defence; only 4% was in construction

-- Just over 95% of persons employed in construction professional occupations were third level graduates; the share was 77% for those employed in associate professional occupations
+- Almost 95% of construction professionals in employment were third level graduates; the share was 76% for construction associate professionals